Clinical Mental Health Counseling (MA)

 - Two letters of reference from individuals commenting on the applicant's academic/professional potential.

-- Official test scores from the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE).
+- (Optional) Official test scores from the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE).

 - The MAT is offered here at Xavier.
 For information about registering for the MAT, please call 513-745-3531.
 If you have previously taken the GRE and want to have your scores sent to Xavier, please contact GRE at 1-888-GRE-SCORE.

 Applicants should have an undergraduate GPA of 3.0 or above, a MAT score of 390 or above, or a score of 4.0 or above on the analytical section of the GRE.

 - Spring Semester: October 1